cziem/100-days-of-code-fayvor/scratchpad.md

 When using `justify-content` the items are aligned **wrt** the `main-axis`.
 In `row` the `main-axis` is `horizontal-line` oriented, while in `column` the `main-axis` is `vertical-line` oriented.

 When using `align-items` the items are aligned **wrt** the `cross-axis` which is the opposite of the `main-axis`.
 In `row` the `cross-axis` is `vertical-line` oriented, while in `column` the `cross-axis` is `horizontal-line` oriented.

+### Flex properties for the flex children

+All the properties discussed above apply to the parent container.

+> These will apply to the flex items (children)

+- `flex-shrink`: It allows an item to shrink if the flex container is too small.
+Items shrink when the width of the parent container is smaller than the combined widths of all the flex items within it.
+The flex-shrink property takes numbers as values.
+The higher the number, the more it will shrink compared to the other items in the container. `flex-shrink: 1`

+- `flex-grow`: It controls the size of the flex items when the parent container expands. `flex-grow: 2`

+- `flex-basis`: Is used to set the initial value of an item before CSS makes adjustments to it using `flex-shrink` or `flex-grow`.
+The value `auto` sizes items based on the content.